Wi-Fi-connected generator time zone behavior

 Example

-In Milwaukee, Wisconsin, the time zone when daylight saving time is not in effect is CST, which equals UTC-5.
-This means 12:00 PM CST is the same as 5:00 PM UTC.
-If the generator fails to connect to the online time server, it will default to UTC time.
-As a result, an event scheduled for noon CST could occur at 7:00 AM CST, reflecting a 5-hour shift.
+In Milwaukee, Wisconsin, the time zone outside daylight saving is CST (UTC-5).
+This means 12:00 PM CST corresponds to 5:00 PM UTC.
+If the generator cannot connect to the online time server, it defaults to UTC, potentially causing a scheduled event to shift by several hours.

-This time shift should automatically correct itself the next time the generator connects to the online time server.
+This shift will automatically correct the next time the generator connects to the online time server.

-Note: The generator can be forced to check the time server by rebooting the generator's control panel.
-Learn more about that process here: How Can I Reboot the Generator’s Control Panel?
+Note: The generator can be forced to check the time server by rebooting the control panel.
+Instructions are provided in How do I perform a hard reset on a home standby system?

 See also